Albayrakengin/data_pipeline_docker_airflow/README.md

 3. Transforms the data and insert it into newly created tables

 # Installation
 ```bash
  docker-compose up
 ```
-After it downloads all neccesary images, check if all containers are running.
+After it downloads all necessary images, check if all containers are running.
 Then go to 'http://localhost:8080' and see if airflow-webserver is working as intented.

 Then, we are going to create a connection to be able to connect postgres databases and run the PostgresOperators.